Who and what is the Pestalozzi Trust?

 Is the Trust affiliated to a curriculum supplier?

 No, the Trust is independent of any curriculum supplier.
+Members of the Trust make use of a wide variety of curricula and educational approaches.

 Is the Trust affiliated to the education department?